cruzzed/django-azure-sql-backend/README.rst

 Example
 ~~~~~~~

-Here is an example of the database settings:
+Here is an example of the database settings using user and password:

 ::